Charder devices used in research

 Associations between School Food Environments, Body Mass Index and Dietary Intakes

-A study published in the International Journal of Environmental Research and Public Health conducted in Australia studied the effect of interventions in the school environment for improving the quality of children's dietary intake.
+A study published in the International Journal of Environmental Research and Public Health studied the effect of interventions in the school environment for improving the quality of children's dietary intake.
 The study objective was to determine the extent to which the current charactersistics of the school food environment were associated with primary school students' dietary intake and Body Mass Index.

 Height of subjects was measured using the Charder HM200P Portable Height Stadiometer